-Microlandia, the independent video game with a brutally honest simulation, arrives on Steam in its 1.0 version.
+Microlandia, the indie videogame with a brutally honest simulation, arrives on Steam in its 1.0 release.

-Living in the city presents challenges for citizens, but also for those who manage it.
+Living in a city has challenges for its inhabitants, but also for those who run it.
 If you want to experience being at the helm of a city, this game is for you.

-City builders are a simulation genre in video games that puts its users in the mayor’s chair, making public policy decisions to direct the fate of a city.
-It is the favorite genre of those who want to experiment with urban management and strategy.
+The city builder is a simulation videogame genre that puts players in the mayor’s seat, making public policy decisions that shape the destiny of a city.
+It is the favorite genre for those who want to experiment with urban management and strategy.

-Microlandia is the latest release to join the category, but with one radical difference: its brutally honest social and economic simulation, which does not sweep the challenges of city life under the rug, such as how to support homeless people, what impact crises in health and education systems have on citizens, or how taxes can encourage prosperity or stifle private enterprise.
+Microlandia is the latest release to join the category, but with a radical difference: its brutally honest social and economic simulation that does not sweep under the rug the challenges of city life, such as how to support people experiencing homelessness, the impact of healthcare and education crises on the population, or how taxes can either foster prosperity or suffocate the private sector.

 This game was born from a question posed by Cristian, its director.
 He says: